artintelclass/Assignments/README.md

 * Brainstorm ideas and concepts for your [final project](https://github.com/artintelclass/Final)
 * Prepare a short presentation for class to show us what you are thinking.
 This could include reference images/sounds/webpages/etc., sketches, project outline, timeline, questions, etc. By Wednesday April 25th, groups and projects should be completely decided and committed to.
 * Put all materials you used for your brain storming/class presentation in your final project repo.

+### Week 12 - Due Monday, April 19

+Final Project Start:
+* Solidify and commit to an idea
+* Research and find repos/code/api's/etc that you will use
+* Outline all the technical parts/steps for the project